Alvin-Liew/Active-Directory-Home-Lab/README.md

 Instead of utilizing the built-in admin account you have been using to access the server, it is best practice to create a separate administrator account.

-Click "Start" => "Active Directory Users and Computers" which is located under "Windows Administative Tools"
+Click "Start" => "Active Directory Users and Computers" which is located under "Windows Administrative Tools"

 ![image](https://github.com/Alvin-Liew/Active-Directory-Home-Lab/assets/105011531/b0da8428-7db8-4b5d-96c4-df4c81e9ff25)